Reejal21/PyhonProject/README.md

-# I made a digital clock using Python #
+# I made a digital clock and countdown timer using Python #
+You have to use VS code or any other to run the code